How to Design a Circle Logo that Unifies Your Brand

 When designing a circle logo, think about what elements are going to be part of the logo.
 People often add random elements to fill space, but that’s poor and lazy design.
 You want to use the space wisely to create visual hierarchy.

 The above logo example contains six different elements: company name, slogan, monogram, year, symbol, and a container.
-Since there any many elements to work with, curving the text in the company name and slogan provides plenty of space for other elements (note: curved-text logos are available in our Enterprise Package).
+Since there any many elements to work with, curving the text in the company name and slogan provides plenty of space for other elements.
 The monogram is right in the middle to attract attention to the name of the company.

 Again, choose a typeface that’s legible and has contrast when scaled down to a small size; bold, sans-serif typefaces work best.